 While there are a number of different types of glow sand available on the market – some that perform and others that do not.
-Most are using some variation of Strontium Aluminate pigment combined with other proprietary substances that increase overall glow intensity and duration.
+Most are using some variation of Strontium Aluminate pigment with an inert filler.
 AGT™ - Ambient Glow Technology has developed a proprietary type of non-toxic, high performance glow sand which is available in 3 different glow colors: Sky Blue, Aqua Blue, and Safety Yellow.
-It’s available in two different mesh sizes: Fine (250-350 mesh) and Course (20-40 mesh).
+It’s available in two different mesh sizes: Fine (250-350 mesh) and Coarse (20-40 mesh).

 Glow sand is typically available ‘uncoated’.
 What ‘uncoated’ means is that it is unprotected and will disassociate or breakdown when mixed with water and cease to perform.
 This obviously poses a problem for any concrete, cement, stucco or plaster application where water is utilized.
 In order to circumvent this problem, each grain of AGT™ Fine glow sand has been treated with a proprietary coating that makes it waterproof and thereby ‘concrete-friendly’.
 AGT™ glow in the dark sand can also be used in solvent or water-based epoxies and sealers.